 - There is also a meteorite museum at the north end of Tocopilla street in San Pedro.
 This is not a tour, but an interesting attraction for astronomy buffs.

 I actually already knew this beforehand.
-But, I ran out of Chilean pesos more quickly than I expected in Easter Island, and didn’t get around to getting more at the airport on the way to Atacama.
+But I ran out of Chilean pesos more quickly than I expected in Easter Island, and didn’t get around to getting more at the airport on the way to Atacama.

 The tours were also more expensive than I expected.
-Or maybe it’s because I ended up wanting to go on more tours than I expected…

-I’ve seen a couple of blog articles from more recent trips, and it seems like the prices have increased even more (or perhaps they visited at peak periods and I didn’t).
+Or maybe it’s because I ended up wanting to go on more tours than I expected.
+I’d seen a couple of blog articles from more recent trips than mine, and it seems like the prices have increased even more (or perhaps they visited at peak periods and I didn’t).
+Longer duration day tours are typically more expensive, because it would usually include a meal.

-While you can use a credit card (not always), the tour prices are quite a bit more expensive than if you paid in cash.
-If you didn’t correctly budget, you might have to forego tours you wanted, just because of the cost.
+While you can use a credit card (not always), the tour prices are significantly more expensive than if you paid in cash.
+If you didn’t correctly budget, you might have to forego tours you wanted, just because of this extra cost.
 It’s best to check out prices online beforehand, just for benchmarking purposes.
-Longer duration tours are typically more expensive, because it would usually include a meal.

 This advice is for those who are not Spanish speakers.
 The primary language in Chile is Spanish, so the default language for tours is Spanish.